-Does Mandarin Have an Alphabet? the Truth About Chinese Writing
+# Does Mandarin Have an Alphabet?
+The Truth About Chinese Characters and Pinyin

 The Chinese language uses what linguists call a **logographic** or **morphosyllabic** writing system.
 Each Chinese character represents a morpheme, which is the smallest unit of meaning in a language.
 Unlike an alphabet where letters represent individual sounds, characters in Chinese represent entire concepts or syllables with meaning attached.